-- Tip 5: Plan Your Itinerary – Traditionally, round-trip tickets were the best options.
+Tip 5: Plan Your Itinerary – Traditionally, round-trip tickets were the best options.
 Not anymore.
-You may find two one way tickets cheaper than round trip tickets.
+You may find two one-way tickets cheaper than round-trip tickets.
 Lots of times, it is cheaper to fly into a city and fly out of another city.
 Multi-city tickets or open-jaw tickets can be worthwhile as they often save lots of time and money.
 You fly from Point A to Point B and then fly back from Point C to Point A. Have saved lots by using this method and so can you.

-- Tip 6: Be Open to Layovers – Direct flights are mostly more expensive than indirect ones.
+Tip 6: Be Open to Layovers – Direct flights are mostly more expensive than indirect ones.
 Opting for a layover can lead to significant savings and if you are not pressed for time, go for layovers.
 Start with Non-stop flights, but if they are not in your budget, expand your search to include indirect ones.
-If you are extra flexible, you can opt for a extended layover so that you can leave the airport and explore the city.
-It would be a bit risky opting for a layover not provided by the Portals / Airlines, as you would be left to your own resources if you miss your connection.
+If you are extra flexible, you can opt for an extended layover so that you can leave the airport and explore the city.
+It would be a bit risky to opt for a layover not provided by the Portals / Airlines, as you would be left to your own resources if you miss your connection.

-- Tip 9: Consider Another Airport – Sometimes it pays not to fly in and out of the most popular airport.
+Tip 9: Consider Another Airport – Sometimes it pays not to fly in and out of the most popular airport.
 Airports have different overheads and so their airport charges vary.
 Check the nearby options simply by ticking ‘add nearby airports’ while searching.
-Flying in Heathrow would always be more expensive than Gatwick.
+Flying at Heathrow would always be more expensive than Gatwick.
 Dubai would be more expensive than Sharjah.
 Weigh all the costs before deciding on the airport, as sometimes the difference in transportation cost may be so substantial, that any savings made in fare would be nullified.

-- Tip 11: Use miles for Emergencies – Save miles for those times when you have to make a last minute booking and the fares are touching the roof.
+Tip 11: Use miles for Emergencies – Save miles for those times when you have to make a last-minute booking and the fares are touching the roof.
 The redemption points can prove to be a blessing then.